Vodhin/estate/README.md

 **MANUAL UPDATING ON YOUR WEBSITE DURING DEVELOPMENT:**

 Download ALL files and replace all existing files on your website with current.
-Run your Check Database Validity on the Estate tables and fix any entries that are found.
+Run Database >> Scan Plugin Directories and Run Database >> Check Database Validity for the Estate Plugin tables and fix any entries that are found.
 Then go to the Preference section of the Estate Plugin and Save your preferences.

 **STILL NEEDED TO FINISH:**

-Community/Sub-division/Village data: need to build the forms for Features, Images, and Details
+Community/Sub-division/Village data: need to build the forms for Features, Images, and Details - Partially complete in current vervion

-Optional Moderator Menu for showing new non-agent listing submissions that need approval
+Optional Moderator Menu for showing new non-agent listing submissions that need approval - Partially complete in current version

 # DEVELOPMENT/REVISION HISTORY:

+4 August 2024: Fixed List View of listing.php and Crop Icon not rendering.
+Changed Files: "listings.php" "css/listings.css" "js/adm/shared.js" "templates/estate_template.php"

 3 August 2024: Major Update includes new Admin/Agent Inbox and a lot of other improvements.
 More to come.